carmenbianca/report-liferay/plan.md

 # Crash course in copyright and licensing

-This appendix aims to provide a crash course in copyright and licensing.
+This appendix aims to provide a crash course in \gls{copyright} and licensing.
 It is designed to be comprehensive-but-concise.

 ## What is copyright?

-According to @cc-faq: "Copyright law grants exclusive rights to creators of original works of authorship, [...] prohibiting the making of copies without the rights holder’s permission, among other things. [...]
-Copyright in most jurisdictions attaches automatically without need for any formality once a creative work is fixed in tangible form. [...]
-In some jurisdictions, creators may be required to register with a national agency in order to enforce copyright in court."
+According to @cc-faq: "\Gls{copyright} law grants exclusive rights to creators of original works of authorship, [...] prohibiting the making of copies without the rights holder’s permission, among other things. [...] \Gls{copyright} in most jurisdictions attaches automatically without need for any formality once a creative work is fixed in tangible form. [...]
+In some jurisdictions, creators may be required to register with a national agency in order to enforce
+\gls{copyright} in court."

-The Berne Convention [-@berne-1886] is an international agreement between nations that forms the basis of much of copyright law.
+The Berne Convention [-@berne-1886] is an international agreement between nations that forms the basis of much of \gls{copyright} law.
 It grants foreign works the same protections as native works, and sets some minimum standards of protection that all signatories must meet.
-The Berlin Act [-@berlin-1908] introduces the concept that copyright is enjoyed without being "subject to any formality".
-In effect, this means that copyright is granted as soon as one's metaphorical pen is put to paper.
+The Berlin Act [-@berlin-1908] introduces the concept that \gls{copyright} is enjoyed without being "subject to any formality".
+In effect, this means that \gls{copyright} is granted as soon as one's metaphorical pen is put to paper.

-In order for a work to be eligible for copyright, it must be original.
+In order for a work to be eligible for \gls{copyright}, it must be original.
 In this context, "'[o]riginal' means a work created through the 'fruits of intellectual labor.'
-'Originality' therefore requires not only that the author has not copied the work from another, but also that there is 'at least some minimal degree of creativity.'" [@uslegal-originality]
+'Originality' therefore requires not only that the
+\gls{author} has not copied the work from another, but also that there is 'at least some minimal degree of creativity.'" [@uslegal-originality]

 There is no international threshold for originality.
-Countries create their own thresholds for copyright eligibility.
+Countries create their own thresholds for \gls{copyright} eligibility.
 In the Netherlands, in order for a work to be copyrightable, the work must be perceivable by human senses; it must have its own, original character and carry the mark of its maker; and the work may not be solely necessary for the obtaining of a technical effect.
 Software is an exception to this last item. [@auteursrecht-waarop]

-The duration of copyright differs across jurisdictions.
-In the European Union, the Copyright Term Directive standardises copyright duration to the life of the author and 70 years after their death, or 70 years after the first lawful publication in case the author is anonymous/pseudoymous.
+The duration of \gls{copyright} differs across jurisdictions.
+In the European Union, the Copyright Term Directive standardises \gls{copyright} duration to the life of the \gls{author} and 70 years after their death, or 70 years after the first lawful publication in case the \gls{author} is anonymous/pseudoymous.
 [@copyright-term-directive]

-The Berne Convention [-@berne-1886] and many other sources use the word "author" to refer to the person or organisation that holds the rights over a certain work.
-In this document, "copyright holder" is consistently used instead.
-The reason for this is that the author is not always the copyright holder---an author may transfer their copyright to another party, such as when in the course of employment. [@uk-ownership-copyright]
+The Berne Convention [-@berne-1886] and many other sources use the word "\gls{author}" to refer to the person or organisation that holds the rights over a certain work.
+In this document, "\gls{copyright-holder}" is consistently used instead.
+The reason for this is that the \gls{author} is not always the
+\gls{copyright-holder}---an \gls{author} may transfer their \gls{copyright} to
+another party, such as when in the course of employment.
+[@uk-ownership-copyright]

 ## What are licenses?

-@reuse-faq says that "a license defines the terms under which the copyright holder allows the recipient of the license to use the software".
+@reuse-faq says that "a \gls{license} defines the terms under which the
+\gls{copyright-holder}allows the recipient of the \gls{license} to use the software".

-@choosealicense-no-license reasons that: "When you make a creative work (which includes code), the work is under exclusive copyright by default.
-Unless you include a license that specifies otherwise, nobody else can copy, distribute, or modify your work without being at risk of take-downs, shake-downs, or litigation.
-Once the work has other contributors (each a copyright holder), 'nobody' starts including you", and adds that "[d]isallowing use of your code might not be what you intend by 'no license.'
-An open source license allows reuse of your code while retaining copyright."
+@choosealicense-no-license reasons that: "When you make a creative work (which includes code), the work is under exclusive \gls{copyright} by default.
+Unless you include a \gls{license} that specifies otherwise, nobody else can copy, distribute, or modify your work without being at risk of take-downs, shake-downs, or litigation.
+Once the work has other contributors (each a
+\gls{copyright-holder}), 'nobody' starts including you", and adds that "[d]isallowing use of your code might not be what you intend by 'no
+\gls{license}.'
+An \gls{open-source} \gls{license} allows reuse of your code
+while retaining \gls{copyright}."

-A Free and Open Source Software (FOSS) license grants certain rights to the recipient of the license. @fsf-free-sw says that a license is a FOSS license if it provides the user with four essential freedoms:
+A \gls{foss} \gls{license} grants certain rights to the recipient of the
+\gls{license}. @fsf-free-sw says that a \gls{license} is a \gls{foss}
+\gls{license} if it provides the user with four essential freedoms:

 - “The freedom to run the program as you wish, for any purpose (freedom 0).
 - The freedom to study how the program works, and change it so it does your